In this 4-minute read:

 Currently, you can apply for a first or second draw PPP loan.
 A first draw loan is just that–you are applying for the PPP loan for the first time and haven’t previously received these funds.
 A second draw loan is when you are applying for the PPP loan for a second time (this became available in January 2021.
-NOTE: the current deadline for all PPP loans is May 31, 2021, so start your free PPP application now).

 Basic eligibility requirements for first draw PPP loans (this is not an exhaustive list):

 - You’re an independent contractor, sole proprietor, or self-employed (additional requirements apply if you have employees)

 - You must have been in business as of February 15, 2020

 Check our first draw PPP loan eligibility FAQ for special circumstances that may apply.

 Additional eligibility requirements for second draw PPP loans:

 - You must have used your previous PPP loan funds on authorized uses by the time your second draw loan is disbursed